Joe Jackson (musician)

-David Ian "Joe" Jackson (born 11 August 1954) is an English musician, singer and songwriter.
-Having spent years studying music and playing clubs, he scored a hit with his first release, "Is She Really Going Out with Him?", in 1979.
-It was followed by a number of new wave singles, before he moved to more jazz-inflected pop music and had a top 10 hit in 1982 with "Steppin' Out".
+Joe Jackson (born David Ian Jackson; 11 August 1954) is a British musician, singer and songwriter.
+Having spent years studying music and playing clubs, he found early success with his hit new wave singles "Is She Really Going Out with Him?" and "It's Different for Girls".
+After he moved to more jazz-inflected pop music, Jackson achieved a worldwide hit with "Steppin' Out".
 Jackson is associated with the 1980s Second British Invasion of the US.
 He has also composed classical music.
-He has recorded 20 studio albums and received five Grammy Award nominations.
+He has recorded 21 studio albums and has received five Grammy Award nominations.